IsaacYQH/WildFX/README.md

 #### 1.1.b.
 Add current user to docker group (the only step requiring sudo if docker is already installed!)
 ```
 sudo usermod -aG docker <username>
+# Optional, if your server has audio hardware
+sudo usermod -aG audio <username>
 ```

 #### 1.1.c.
 Create plugin folders in home directory